gitaaronc/autohubpp/README.md

  Additional support for Insteon Hub is available but has not been pushed to my github repo.
  <b>NO</b> Insteon accounts are required.

- Requirements
- - Boost
- - websocketpp
- - jsoncpp
- - restbed

- Links/Sub repos to required libraries will be added to this repo.

  I have decided to open source this project for various reasons.
   - To increase support for Insteon hardware in the open source community.
   - Software development is vary time consuming.
 I simply do not have the spare time to support a project of this size by myself.